DataDog/hiring-engineers/answers.md

 Utilize the Datadog API to create a Time-board that contains:

 - As I didn't create my_metric and was running in to environment issue, I have chosen to use system metrics already included in Datadog.
-The dependencies issues weren't allowing me to utilise the API either so I used the Datadog front end UI and created all of the below using Datadog instead.
+The dependencies issues weren't allowing me to utilize the API either so I used the Datadog front end UI and created all of the below using Datadog instead.

 1. Your custom metric scoped over your host.

 2. Any metric from the Integration on your Database with the anomaly function applied.

-3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+3. Your custom metric with the roll-up function applied to sum up all the points for the past hour into one bucket

 ![My Time-board](https://i.imgur.com/ofCNBZl.png)